Highs and Lows of Temperature

 Hurrel and Trenberth, of NCAR, concluded that although the MSU data are "excellent for examining interannual variability of tropospheric temperature," the MSU record contains "spurious trends" produced by satellite measurement "noise," orbit inconsistencies, and errors introduced during transitions from one satellite to the next.
 After analysis of the satellite record with these concerns in mind, the NCAR scientists said that the satellite record actually shows slight warming rather than cooling trends in the atmosphere.

 Spencer and Christy remain confident of the satellite record's integrity, and argue that sufficient temporal overlap of instruments occurs during satellite transitions.
 Moreover, the atmospheric temperatures are validated, they said, by thermometer measurements made from weather balloons called radiosondes.
 "A big strength of the MSU is that it's been independently validated by radiosondes.
 Wherever the MSU detected a radiosonde, a check of the two shows they're in substantial agreement," Christy said.

 Spencer and Christy will soon respond to Hurrel and Trenberth's challenge.
 However, if Hurrel and Trenberth are right, the atmospheric and surface temperature record are not in disagreement after all, and those skeptical of global temperature increases shown by the surface record have lost the main ground from which they dispute "global warming."

-The MSU data, which were previously archived at NASA's former DAAC at the Marshall Space Flight Center, are now distributed by NASA's Global Hydrology Resource Center (GHRC) DAAC at NASA's Global Hydrology and Climate Center.
+The MSU data, which were previously archived at NASA's former DAAC at the Marshall Space Flight Center, are now distributed by NASA's Global Hydrometeorology Resource Center (GHRC) DAAC at NASA's Global Hydrology and Climate Center.